AMillsy/Creating-a-Portfolio-Site-Week-2/README.md

 ## What I have learnt

-This project has developed my understanding of the entiritry of HTML and CSS to a large extent by having to do this without the help of a tutor so whenever I had a problem, I had to understand what was wrong and then learn from my mistakes.
-By doing this, I have learnt a huge amount about how to create a sementatic website that uses all the modern CSS and HTML standards so that an end user is able to resize and resphape there browser and still be able to have a readable and enjoyable experience when viewing the page.
+This project has developed my understanding of the entirety of HTML and CSS to a large extent by having to do this without the help of a tutor so whenever I had a problem, I had to understand what was wrong and then learn from my mistakes.
+By doing this, I have learnt a huge amount about how to create a semantic website that uses all the modern CSS and HTML standards so that an end user can resize and reshape their browser and still be able to have a readable and enjoyable experience when viewing the page.

-Futhermore, it has helped me understand how to layout my pages.
-When doing this project I made wireframes of the website which increased my efficency massively, as I didn't get stuck wondering about how the page should be laid out.
+Furthermore, it has helped me understand how to layout my pages.
+When doing this project I made wireframes of the website which increased my efficiency massively, as I didn't get stuck wondering about how the page should be laid out.

+Lastly, I have learnt about the importance of having a good structure and layout in my CSS files and also having comments that support some of my Classes so that when I come back at a later date, I understand what is going on within each class.

 ![Google slides Image of the wireframe](./assets/images/READMEImages/Wireframe.png)

 ## Usage

 I would be able to display all my portfolio on a single website, where a user or employee would be able to access this main website and then see all of my previous projects.
-Great for having everything in a centeral location as the employee would be able to easily move throughout the site.
+Great for having everything in a central location as the employee would be able to easily move throughout the site.

 They would be able to get all the main details as there is: